Ziiics/CloudPath/RawNotes/CloudEssentials.md

 How Lambda Works
 1. upload code to Lambda (called Lambda function).
-2. Set code to trigger form an event source.
+2. Set code to trigger from an event source.
 3. Run code when triggered (reliable, secure, and efficient).
 4. Pay only for the compute time used.

 Example of use
-- Real-time image processing for a social media applciation.
+- Real-time image processing for a social media application.
 - Personalized content delivery for a news aggregator.
-- Real-time even handling for an online game.
+- Real-time event handling for an online game.

 ### Containers and Orchestration